rebelsky/csc207c/_eboards/eboard32.md

 a way to think about information) that organizes information hierarchically.

+In contrast with lists (and stacks and queueus and arrays and ...), which we think of as one-dimensional, lists are somewhat two-dimensional.

 A _node_ in a tree contains a value (or, at times, a key/value pair), and zero or more subtrees.
+(Subtrees are also referred to as "children".)

 In a binary tree, each node has zero, one, or two subtrees.
 The subtrees are usually identified as _left_ and _right_.
 (We will